KRVTZ-NET IDS alerts for 2026-01-31

 Mitigation Recommendations

 European organizations should implement targeted mitigation strategies beyond generic advice.
-First, Fortigate VPN users must ensure their devices are updated with the latest security patches addressing CVE-2023-27997 and related vulnerabilities.
-If patches are unavailable, apply recommended configuration changes to restrict access to the /remote/logincheck endpoint, such as IP whitelisting, rate limiting, or multi-factor authentication enforcement.
-Deploy advanced intrusion detection and prevention systems tuned to detect repeated GET requests and anomalous user-agent strings indicative of scanning.
-Monitor VPN logs for unusual login attempts or repeated failed authentications.
-Harden web servers by disabling access to hidden environment files and securing git repositories, preferably restricting them to internal networks.
-Employ network segmentation to isolate VPN infrastructure from critical assets.
+First, ensure all Fortigate VPN devices are updated with the latest security patches addressing CVE-2023-27997 and related vulnerabilities.
+If patches are unavailable, apply configuration changes to restrict access to the /remote/logincheck endpoint, such as IP whitelisting, rate limiting, or enforcing multi-factor authentication.
+Deploy advanced intrusion detection and prevention systems tuned to detect repeated GET requests and anomalous user-agent strings indicative of scanning activity.
+Monitor VPN logs closely for unusual login attempts or repeated failed authentications.
+Harden web servers by disabling access to hidden environment files and securing git repositories, preferably restricting them to internal networks only.
+Employ network segmentation to isolate VPN infrastructure from critical assets, reducing lateral movement risk.
 Conduct regular threat hunting exercises using the provided IP indicators to identify potential compromises early.
 Finally, raise awareness among security teams about the reconnaissance nature of these alerts to improve incident response readiness and reduce dwell time in case of escalation.

 Affected Countries